Dragon chicken is an Indo-Chinese dish featuring spiced fried chicken coated in a spicy ketchup-based sauce with peppers and cashew nuts.

 - Add the cashew nuts and cook until golden, stir continuously and then remove with a slotted spoon.

-- Throw in the sliced pepper and stir fry for 3 minutes.
+- Add the garlic and ginger, then stir fry for 30 seconds.

-- Add the tomato ketchup, soy sauce and sriracha sauce fr the sauce and stir to coat, then reduce the heat to low whilst you cook the chicken.
+- Add the tomato ketchup, soy sauce and sriracha sauce, toss/stir to combine.
+Reduce the heat to low and keep warm whilst your fry the chicken.